xiatechs/markdown-to-confluence/README.md

 ## Important:

+1) This creates a mirror image of documentation in github in confluence - you can add comments to pages but any edits to the pages in confluence will be deleted when the page is next updated.
+So don't bother editing these pages in confluence!
-1) There must be at least one markdown file in the root repository i.e README.md
+3) There must be at least one markdown file in the root repository i.e README.md
-2) Markdown title is parsed by the first # header, or if that doesn't exist, the first ## or ### header.
+4) Markdown title is parsed by the first # header, or if that doesn't exist, the first ## or ### header.
-3) Alternatively, title can be grabbed via TOML frontmatter.
+5) Alternatively, title can be grabbed via TOML frontmatter.
-4) Local URL paths currently aren't a feature - if you want to use links that are passed through to confluence they must start with https://
+6) Local URL paths currently aren't a feature - if you want to use links that are passed through to confluence they must start with https://

 ## This action uses the [Confluence REST API](https://developer.atlassian.com/cloud/confluence/rest/intro/)